MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copy-project.md

 ## Estimates

-When the project is copied, both resource and expense estimate lines are copied from the source project.
+When the project is copied, resource, expense and material estimate lines are copied from the source project.

 For information on how to programmatically access Copy Project, see [Develop project templates with Copy Project](dev-copy-project.md).